Orbea verrucosa is in many ways similar to Orbea variegata and also very similar to Orbea pulchella.

 Description

-Orbea verrucosa is a small succulent that forms clumps of decumbent stems with tubercles arranged loosely into four rows along the stem with a groove between the rows.
-The tubercles taper into a conical sharp tooth and measure up to 0.35 inches (0.9 cm) long.
+Orbea verrucosa is a small succulent that forms clumps of decumbent stems with tubercles loosely arranged into four rows along the stem with a groove between the rows.
 The stems are green, mottled with purple-brown, and can grow up to 4 inches (10 cm) long and 0.4 inches (1 cm) thick (excluding teeth).
+The tubercles taper into a conical sharp tooth and can reach up to 0.35 inches (0.9 cm) in length.

-In the fall, Orbea verrucosa produces 1 to 3 flowers per stem on stalks reaching up to 1.2 inches (3 cm) in length.
-The corolla of the flowers is usually shallowly bowl-shaped and can reach up to 2.4 inches (6 cm) in diameter.
+In the fall, Orbea verrucosa produces 1 to 3 flowers per stem on stalks that can grow up to 1.2 inches (3 cm) long.
+The corolla is usually shallowly bowl-shaped and can reach up to 2.4 inches (6 cm) in diameter.
 It is smooth, pale green towards the base, flecked and veined with purple-brown on the lobes on the outside, while pale yellow with purple-brown to red spots and covered with transverse papillate rugosities on the inside.
 The spots become smaller and denser on the annulus.
 The corona consists of dark purple-red outer lobes and bright yellow inner lobes with purple-red margins.

 How to Grow and Care for Orbea verrucosa